-Everyone has their own personal favorite dive bar.
-And in Pittsburgh, there are a lot to choose from.
+Everyone has their favorite dive bar, and in Pittsburgh, there are a lot to choose from.

 Formerly “The Recovery Room,” Huszar is now a Pittsburgh’s premier Hungarian restuarant.
 Be sure to try the plum brandy and Krémes cake.
 They also host an annual bacon roast every year that shouldn’t be missed.